japila-books/spark-sql-internals/docs/execution-planning-strategies/JoinSelection.md

 `muchSmaller` condition holds when plan `a` is at least 3 times smaller than plan `b`.

-Internally, `muchSmaller` link:spark-sql-LogicalPlan.adoc#stats[calculates the estimated statistics for the input logical plans] and compares their physical size in bytes (`sizeInBytes`).
+Internally, `muchSmaller` spark-sql-LogicalPlan.md#stats[calculates the estimated statistics for the input logical plans] and compares their physical size in bytes (`sizeInBytes`).

 NOTE: `muchSmaller` is used when `JoinSelection` checks <<join-selection-requirements, join selection requirements>> for `ShuffledHashJoinExec` physical operator.